onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 ONAP defines an internal network in relation to the VNF and not with regard to the Network Cloud site.
-Internal networks may also be referred to as “intra-VNF” networks or “private” networks.
+Internal networks may also be referred to as "intra-VNF" networks or "private" networks.
 An internal network only connects VMs in a single VNF; it must not connect to other VNFs or an external gateway or router